 At times you may be called upon to deploy on some of these operations at short notice and to work long shifts.
 The role of an Intelligence Officer is varied and dynamic.
-You may be supporting an Economic Zone Patrol around New Zealand one day, and deployed overseas the next working a multi national exercise involving aircraft, ships and land forces.
+You may be supporting an Exclusive Economic Zone Patrol around New Zealand one day, and the next deployed overseas working in a multi-national exercise involving aircraft, ships and land forces.

 Career progression and training

 You will initially be employed at 230 (Mission Support) Squadron in Auckland or Ohakea, responsible for mission support to RNZAF Air Operations.
-You will be assigned to one of the flying squadrons for up to four years.
-During that time you will complete deployments and operations both in New Zealand and overseas.
-In time you may also complete six to twelve month exchanges with other New Zealand Defence Force and allied units.
+Other opportunities include posting to Wellington to support Headquarters Joint Forces New Zealand, or Headquarters New Zealand Defence Force, or other Intelligence Organisations.
+During your career you may be involved in exercises, operations, temporary and permanent postings in New Zealand and also overseas.
+You may also have the opportunity to complete six to twelve month exchanges with other New Zealand Defence Force and allied units.

-As an experienced Intelligence Officer your career will increasingly involve time at Defence Headquarters, Wellington supporting the operational and strategic decision making.
-You will also develop both your leadership and management skills that are critical elements to becoming the Intelligence Section Commander; responsible for all Intelligence Officers at 230 SQN.
-As you develop a wider range of expertise; knowledge and skill you could be selected to become Flight Commander Mission Support Flight (MSF) running the entire Intelligence team supporting RNZAF Air Operations.
+As an experienced Intelligence Officer your career will increasingly involve time at operational and strategic Headquarters elements and intelligence units in Wellington, supporting operational and strategic decision making.
+You will also develop both your leadership and management skills that are critical in advancing to become a senior intelligence leader.

 Upon successful enlistment into the Air Force you’ll be posted to RNZAF Woodbourne base to complete the Joint Officer Induction Course (JOIC) – a seven-week, full-time course.